 In order for the client to qualify to undergo the aesthetic treatments using electrical arcing or aesthetic lasers the following prerequisites must be met first:

-- The client must not have undergone any de-pigmentation treatment in the past.
+The client must not have undergone any de-pigmentation treatment in the past 3 months.

-- The client should not be waiting on a doctor appointment.
+The client should not be waiting for a doctor appointment.

 Patch testing should always be performed before starting most aesthetic treatment using AC voltaic arcing.
 This is because patch testing can demonstrate that, if the after-care is performed correctly, the skin will recover well and there are no adverse effects to the particular aesthetic treatment.

-The key to patch testing is to carry out, in a small part of the skin, the particular aesthetic procedure in the same way and using the same treatment intensity you would, when you then perform the treatment during the full aesthetic procedure.
-For example, if you intend to perform tattoo removal without using osmosis, using an electrical arcing device or a laser using a certain equipment configuration and in a certain way, then you only need to carry out the same procedure on a small part of a tattoo.
+The key to patch testing is to carry out, in a small part of the skin, the particular aesthetic procedure in the same way and using the same treatment intensity you would when you then perform the treatment during the full aesthetic procedure.
+For example, if you intend to perform tattoo removal without using osmosis, using an electrical arcing device using a certain equipment configuration, then you only need to carry out the same procedure on a smaller part of the tattoo.

 In the video below you can see a typical example of a patch test before carrying out a full tattoo removal procedure using electrical arcing with osmosis.
 The time required for the complete patch testing (including applying sterile Sodium Chloride) is less than 5 minutes.

 Not all kinds of numbing solutions are appropriate for all the types of aesthetic treatments possible with electrical arcing.
-For example, injectable local anaesthetics are purposely avoided in skin tightening as they can interfere with the final results and may lead to undesirable effects.
-However, electrical arcing has been used for several years for the removal of all sorts of benign skin lesions leading to good results and no direct known cause for concern, even if using injectable local anaesthetics.
-Please note that, in many countries, only medical practitioners are usually authorised to use injectable local anaesthetics.
+For example, inject-able local anesthetics are purposely avoided in skin tightening as they can interfere with the final results and may lead to adverse reactions.
+However, electrical arcing has been used for several years for the removal of all sorts of benign skin lesions leading to good results and no direct known cause for concern, even if using inject-able local anesthetics.
+Please note that, in many countries, only medical practitioners are usually authorised to use inject-able local anesthetics.

 The preferred numbing option is the use of topical products.
 The advantage of using topical numbing products is that they are suitable for all kind of treatments with electrical arcing including moles and benign skin lesions removal.